-- Monitoring recruitment and retention including bullying and harassment of staff - Continued professional development opportunities for all staff, which are monitored as part of the performance management process; - Senior Leadership Team support to ensure equality of opportunity for all.
+- · Monitoring recruitment and retention including bullying and harassment of staff; - Continued professional development opportunities for all staff, which are monitored as part of the performance management process; - Senior Leadership Team support to ensure equality of opportunity for all.

-Equality and the Law
+7. Equality and the Law

-THE NEW GUILD TRUST will ensure it does not unlawfully discriminate against its students, prospective students, staff job applicants or parents/carers in the performance of its duties, policies and practices.
+The New Guild Trust will ensure it does not unlawfully discriminate against its pupils, prospective pupils, staff job applicants or parents/carers in the performance of its duties, policies and practices.

 Discrimination means treating someone less (or more) favourably than a "comparator".
 Harassment (which is one form of discrimination) means violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 Victimisation means discrimination because of a previous complaint.

 We recognise that discrimination can occur in the following ways and will actively work to alleviate it:

-- Direct discrimination
+- Direct discrimination;

-- Indirect discrimination
+- Indirect discrimination;

-- Discrimination arising from disability including failure to make reasonable adjustments and provide auxiliary aids and services
+- Discrimination arising from disability including failure to make reasonable adjustments and provide auxiliary aids and services;

-- Harassment
+- Harassment:

-- Victimisation
+- Victimisation.

-Roles and Responsibilities
+8. Roles and Responsibilities

-The Role of Directors
+8.1 The Role of Directors

-The Board of Directors sets out its commitment to equal opportunities in this policy and it will continue to do all it can to ensure that the trust is fully inclusive to students, and prospective students, and responsive to their needs.
+The Board of Directors sets out its commitment to equal opportunities in this Policy and it will continue to do all it can to ensure that the Trust is fully inclusive to pupils, and prospective pupils, and responsive to their needs.

-The Board of Directors seeks to ensure that people are not discriminated against when applying for jobs at our academies on grounds of the protected characteristics and will take all reasonable steps to ensure that the academy environment gives access to people with disabilities, and strive to make academy communications as inclusive as possible for parents, carers and students.
+The Board of Directors seeks to ensure that people are not discriminated against when applying for jobs at our Academy Schools on grounds of the protected characteristics and will take all reasonable steps to ensure that the Academy environment gives access to people with disabilities, and strive to make Academy communications as inclusive as possible for parents, carers and pupils.

-The Board of Directors welcome all applications to join the trust, whatever a child's socioeconomic background, ethnicity, sex, disability, sexual orientation, religion or belief, gender reassignment, or pregnancy.
+The Board of Directors welcome all applications to join the Trust, whatever a child's socio-economic background, ethnicity, sex, disability, sexual orientation, religion or belief, gender reassignment, or pregnancy.

 The Board of Directors is liable for any breaches of legislation.
-It is also liable for the actions of its employees and agents of the academies, unless it can show that it took all reasonable steps to prevent discrimination, harassment or victimisation taking place.
+It is also liable for the actions of its employees and agents of the Academy Schools, unless it can show that it took all reasonable steps to prevent discrimination, harassment or victimisation taking place.

-The Role of the Executive Head Teacher
+8.2 The Role of the Headteacher

-- It is the Executive Head Teacher's role to implement the trust's Equality Policy and is supported by the Board of Directors Board in doing so. - It is the Executive Head Teachers role to ensure that all staff are aware of the Equality Policy and that teaching and non-teaching staff apply these guidelines fairly in all situations. - The Executive Head Teacher ensures that all appointment panels give due regards to this - Policy, so that no-one is discriminated against when it comes to employment and training opportunities. - The Executive Head Teacher promotes the principal of equal opportunity when developing curriculum, and promotes respect for other people and other opportunities to participate in all aspects of school life. - The Executive Head Teacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.
+- It is the Headteacher's role to implement the Trust's Equality Policy and s/he is supported by the Board of Directors in doing so. - It is the Headteacher's role to ensure that all staff are aware of the Equality Policy and that teaching and non-teaching staff apply these guidelines fairly in all situations. - The Headteacher ensures that all Appointment Panels give due regard to this Policy, so that noone is discriminated against when it comes to employment and training opportunities. - The Headteacher promotes the principal of equal opportunity when developing the curriculum, and promotes respect for other people and other opportunities to participate in all aspects of school life. - The Headteacher treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriousness.

-The Role of all Staff: Teaching & Non-Teaching
+8.3 The Role of All Staff: Teaching and Non-Teaching